gravypower/Dimmy/README.md

 This downloads and extracts the NuGet package into a plugin directory.
 On the next execution of dimmy plugins are discovered and bootstrapped, allowing that plugin to register root and sub commands. **Please note that this will allow 3rd party code to execute so use this at your own risk**.

-Running dimmy again you will see a new root command "hello"
+Running dimmy again you will see a new root command `hello`

 `dimmy hello --name Aaron`